HOW TO REGISTER A FOREIGN COMPANY IN NIGERIA

-A foreign company may open for business as a secondary establishment, such as an office, agency, branch or subsidiary in Nigeria.
-However, such company must fulfill certain legal requirements necessary to obtain local incorporation of the Nigerian branch or subsidiary as a separate legal entity.
-Foreign company registration in Nigeria is the only means a foreign entity can acquire a separate legal entity in Nigeria and legitimately carry on business.
+Foreign company registration in Nigeria is the main option a foreign entity/company can acquire a separate legal entity in Nigeria and legitimately carry on business.
+A foreign company may open for business as a secondary establishment, such as a representative office, agency, branch, or subsidiary in Nigeria.
+However, such a company must fulfill certain legal requirements necessary to obtain local incorporation of the Nigerian subsidiary as a separate legal entity before starting any business.

 In the same vein, every foreign individual seeking to engage in any form of business in Nigeria must also incorporate a company and meet other requirements to set up a business in Nigeria as stipulated by requisite laws.